Do you like the title? I thought it was a great way to grab your attention, and I see it worked!! The thing is I mean it!

 Shelters get them from owner surrenders, abuse cases, strays people bring in…

 Rescue groups usually pull them from high kill shelters and animal control facilities, but they also bring in strays and dogs dumped by their owners.
+Many specialise in rescuing old dogs from countries where they are very badly treated and often have nowhere safe to go.

 Finding a dog to foster